open-telemetry/oteps/text/0230-telemetry-viewer.md

 collector extension to view the following:

 - Metrics, Trace, and Log Data collected over the last X minutes.
 - The current configuration, pipelines, and operating telemetry (logs, metrics, traces) of the collector.
-- A list of instrumentation libraries, agents, or other ecosystem components in use by the pipelines.
+- A list of instrumentation libraries, or other ecosystem components in use by the pipelines.
 - All attribute and resource keys seen by the collector over the last X minutes.